eyob721/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 -   1-swap.c
     -   a function that swaps the values of two integers.
 -   2-strlen.c
     -   a function that return the length of a string.
-Similar to the string function strlen().
+Similar to the string function <i>strlen</i>.
 -   3-puts.c
     -   a function that prints a string, followed by a new line.
-Similar to the puts() function.
+Similar to the <i>puts</i> function.
 -   4-print_rev.c
     -   a function that prints a string in reverse.
 -   5-rev_string.c